Skip to main content

 2. Cross-functional collaboration between aligned teams is crucial to accurately predict existing revenue growth, which is 1.5-3x more cost-effective than acquiring new customers.

-3. Organizations should strive to increase the frequency of their revenue forecasts, with the goal of achieving a weekly forecast cadence.
+3. Organizations should strive to increase the frequency of their revenue forecasts to achieve a weekly forecast cadence.

 However, New Customer Revenue is the most common factor companies forecast, suggesting that many organizations are missing out on opportunities for easier growth.